Stafngrimr/fChess/README.md

 # fChess

-Application to follow and record games of chess.
+Application to record games of chess.

+## goals:

+- a program to visualise games of chess move by move.
+- able to access via web & phone
+- records games that you can step through.